 - UX Design

-It’s a commonly held belief in the industry that IT professionals can exist comfortably as introverts, but this is a misconception.
-Communication skills are paramount for anyone in IT, as information technology professionals are often required to work across many teams and groups.
+Communication skills are important for anyone in IT, as information technology professionals are often required to work across many teams and groups.
 IT professionals often have to provide tech solutions for people who aren’t as savvy.
 They have to demonstrate leadership at all levels of projects, and with many different groups.
-They’re often called on to present ideas and reports in larger groups of people.
+They’re often called on to present ideas and reports to larger groups of people.